statscolin/taste-master/README.md

 A bartending game based on Bayesian optimization algorithm.
+The project ideas are in Project Ideas.pdf.
 Project URL: https://statscolin.github.io/taste-master
-The project ideas are in Project ideas.pdf
 Enjoy it 🍺.